The order tags article covers basic usage of the order

 Randomizing sets of options while keeping certain options together

 Explicit order strings are highly flexible.
-In the example below, items 1, 2, and 3 must stay together, but their order can be randomized.
-Similarly, items 4 and 5 must stay together, with their order also randomized.
-Finally, the groups themselves — 1-3, 4-5, and 6 — are randomized.
+In the example below, options 1, 2, and 3 must stay together, but their order can be randomized.
+Similarly, options 4 and 5 must stay together, with their order also randomized.
+Finally, the groups themselves (1-3, 4-5, and 6) are randomized.

 3A.
 Please select one.